neo4j-contrib/py2neo/book/types.rst

     .. describe:: walkable + other + ...

         Concatenation.
-Return a new walkable that represents a walk of `subgraph` followed by a walk of `other`.
-This is only possible if the end node of `subgraph` is the same as either the start node or the end node of `other`; in the latter case, `other` will be walked in reverse.
+Return a new :class:`.Walkable` that represents a :func:`walk` of `walkable` followed by a :func:`walk` of `other`.
+This is only possible if the end node of `walkable` is the same as either the start node or the end node of `other`; in the latter case, `other` will be walked in reverse.

-        Note that overlapping nodes are not duplicated.
+        Nodes that overlap from one operand onto another are not duplicated in the returned `Walkable`.

     .. describe:: walk(walkable)

-        Perform a :func:`walk` of *walkable*, yielding nodes and relationships in turn.
+        Perform a :func:`walk` of *walkable*, yielding alternating nodes and relationships.

     .. method:: start_node()